AndersonPaschoalon/Skyrim-DSilHand/Docs/DSilHand/Dialogues/Md/DSilHand_A03PlayerHouse.md

 # Quest DSilHand_A03PlayerHouse

-_This is a invisible quest to crontrol the procedure of decorationg the Gallows Rock quarter after the player became the Silver Hand leader._
+_This is an invisible quest to control the procedure of decorating the Gallows Rock quarter after the player became the Silver Hand leader._

 ## Branches
 ### DSilHand_A03_AskDecoration